 The weekly Math Lab provides hands-on reinforcement of math concepts taught earlier in the week.
 Students “play” with numbers and mathematical concepts using manipulatives and games in order to better understand these concepts and the importance of math applications to “real world” situations.

-Hamilton’s fully-equipped, state-of-the-art Computer Lab is staffed by a full-time, credentialed teacher and funded through the combined support of the Hamilton PTA, the Hamilton Annual Fund, and PEF grants.
+Hamilton’s fully-equipped, state-of-the-art Computer Lab is staffed by a full-time, credentialed teacher and funded through the combined support of the Hamilton Annual Fund.
 Instruction integrates technology with grade level curriculum and standards.

 In the Computer Lab students learn: